-- Product: Carbon-Neutral and Ethically Sourced Bottled Water
+- Product: Carbon-Neutral and Ethically Sourced water, tonics and mixers

-- Purpose: To address global water issues and transform peoples lives worldwide with clean water
+- Purpose: To address global water issues and transform lives worldwide with clean water and decent toilets

 - What can we learn?
 Don't be afraid of collaboration

 You don’t have to do all the work on your own to be an effective purpose-driven business.
 In fact, collaborating with the right people and organisations can actually make you all the more impactful.
 Take inspiration from Belu.
 They partnered with a relevant and highly acclaimed charity, WaterAid.
 Their coalition enables both parties to take care of their own areas of expertise and to deliver on both sides to a high standard.
 Had they not chosen to come together, their impact would perhaps not have been so profound.